5 facts you didn’t know about octopuses

 By Rachel Horne.

 Octopuses are truly amazing!
-To mark World Octopus Day 2020, here are 5 things you might not know about these remarkable creatures.
+Here are 5 things you might not know about these remarkable creatures.

 1. They can be bigger than a bus!